WeiTing1991/py_gui_plc/readme.md

 # GUI PLC

-The Simple GUI app for PLC controler by using Qtpy
+The Simple GUI app for PLC controler by using PySide6

 ## Software